Big E (wrestler): Professional wrestling career

-World Wrestling Entertainment/WWE
+World Wrestling Entertainment/WWE (2009–present)

 Florida Championship Wrestling (2009–2012)

-After injuries ended Ewen's dreams of being a professional footballer, Ewen was introduced to professional wrestling by someone who knew Jim Ross.
+After injuries ended Ewen's dreams of being a professional footballer, he was introduced to professional wrestling by someone who knew Jim Ross.
 At the suggestion of said person, Ewen was given a tryout in Florida Championship Wrestling (FCW), a developmental territory of World Wrestling Entertainment (WWE).
 He became convinced that he could be good at it and do wrestling for a living, and WWE signed a developmental contract with him in 2009.

 According to Ewen, although he had been a wrestling fan as a child, he had "never thought this [was] something you could do for a living, and I would never have. ...
 Thankfully I was in the right place and the right time, and it's something that I have developed a passion for."

 Ewen was assigned to FCW, where he debuted on December 17, 2009, under the ring name Big E Langston.
 On May 12, 2011, Langston and Calvin Raines defeated Richie Steamboat and Seth Rollins to win the FCW Florida Tag Team Championship, but they lost the championship to CJ Parker and Donny Marlow on July 21, 2011.
 During the WrestleMania Axxess event in April 2012, Langston defeated Antonio Cesaro.